 - Decreases in stress, anxiety and depression

 From an employer’s perspective, the above sounds like a panacea indeed, leading to much higher productivity levels, better team cohesion and reduced absenteeism.
 The HSE say more than in the last year alone, 10 million sick days were taken because of stress.
-This, in turn, will lead to increased employee engagement (as termed ‘the ‘Big E’ in Jane Sunley’s book Purple Your People) and increases to top and bottom line figures.
+This, in turn, will lead to increased employee engagement (as termed ‘the ‘Big E’ in Jane Sunley’s book (The People Formula:12 steps to productive, profitable, performing business success) and increases to top and bottom line figures.
 Furthermore a survey by Mental Health Foundation/YouGov found that 46% of workers struggle to switch off from work and that 65% would be likely to take part in activities that reduce stress.

 So how mindfulness be implemented in your workplace?
 Perhaps hold a mindfulness workshop, an opportunity to get to grips with challenges facing your employees.
 There are also plenty of online resources and books available.